-A practical currency and money guide to travel, living and doing business in North Korea and the North Korean won (KPW).
+Foreign exchange guide to North Korea and the North Korean won

 The official currency of North Korea (country code: KP) is the North Korean won, with symbol ₩ and currency code KPW.